 Dense forest covers around 70% of the country, although some of the larger islands have suffered a significant amount of deforestation.
 On the nation' smallest islands, the geographical isolation has encouraged the development of extremely unique biodiversity, with a large number of endemic plant and animal species.
 These range from the Corpse Lily, the world’s largest flower, to Komodo dragons and the magical Greater bird-of-paradise.
 In fact, Indonesia ranks 2nd in the world after Australia for its number of endemic species.

 It’s 80,000 kilometres of coastline are a beach-lovers dream, surrounded by tropical seas with abundant marine life such as manta rays and sea turtles.
-The Gili Islands are considered to be ‘turtle heaven’, due to their large populations of turtle species including green sea turtlesleatherbacks and hawksbill.
+The Gili Islands are considered to be ‘turtle heaven’, due to their large populations of turtle species including green sea turtles, leatherbacks and hawksbill.

-package holiday to Indonesia is incomplete without taking some time to snorkel in the warm waters of the country’s tropical coastline.
+A package holiday to Indonesia is incomplete without taking some time to snorkel in the warm waters of the country’s tropical coastline.
 There are a number of must-see natural attraction in Indonesia, but the most popular include visiting the fearsome Komodo Dragons on the aptly named Komodo Island, a tiny island situated off the coast of Flores, diving or snorkelling around the Raja Ampat islands to discover an underwater world of multi-coloured coral and sea-life, meeting the endangered orangutans of Borneo and venturing out on a night safari in the Kerinci National Park in Sumatra to spot majestic Sumatran tigers and Asian elephants.

 Culture in Indonesia